c0smin27/Asterisk-VoIP/README.md

 - To ensure music is played correctly, you need to include the audio file `custom.wav` in that directory

 ### 5. `indications.conf`
-Defines tones and frequencies specific to a region.
+Defines tones and frequencies specific to a region

 ## Features